microsoft/win32metadata/docs/projections.md

 * String constants are considered UTF-16 unless decorated with the `[NativeEncoding("ansi")]` attribute ([#1008](https://github.com/microsoft/win32metadata/issues/1008))
 * Struct initializers are defined as constants where the type of the constant is the struct and the initializer string is contained in the `[Constant]` attribute ([#1337](https://github.com/microsoft/win32metadata/issues/1337))
   * NOTE: `SECURITY_NT_AUTHORITY` demonstrates struct initializers.
+* Calling convention is captured in the [CallingConvention](https://learn.microsoft.com/dotnet/api/system.runtime.interopservices.dllimportattribute.callingconvention) property of the `DllImport` attribute
 * `[CanReturnAlternateSuccessCodes]` and `[CanReturnErrorsAsSuccess]` attributes add semantic information about the possible return values of a function ([#1315](https://github.com/microsoft/win32metadata/issues/1315))

 DISCLAIMER: This list is a work in progress and is not yet comprehensive.